izumiFinance/iZiSwap-node-server/README.md

   - `tokenFromAddress`: The contract address of the token you are swapping from, or token symbol if using a gas token.
   - `tokenToAddress`: The contract address of the token you are swapping to, or token symbol if using a gas token.
   - `account`: The account address initiating the swap.
+  - `slippery`: The allowed slippage tolerance.
+Set to 1.5 to represent a 1.5% slippage tolerance.
+Default value is 0.